Rochester motorcyclist strikes pedestrian

 ROCHESTER, N.Y.
-(WROC) – A Rochester motorcyclist struck a pedestrian on Wednesday evening on Main Street in Rochester shortly before 10:30 p.m.
+(WROC) — A Rochester motorcyclist struck a pedestrian on Main Street in Rochester shortly before 10:30 p.m.
+Wednesday.

 Officers said the victim is a 45-year-old man from Rochester.